Lamia Abbas Amara: Career

-Abbas began writing poetry at age twelve, and published her fist poem at age 14 in Al-Samir, a New York-based magazine founded by poet Elia Abu Madi.
+Abbas began writing poetry at age twelve, and published her first poem at age 14 in Al-Samir, a New York-based magazine founded by poet Elia Abu Madi.

 She was a member of the administrative board of the Iraqi Writers Union in Baghdad between 1963 and 1975, a member of the administrative board of the Syriac Synod in Baghdad, and deputy permanent representative of Iraq to UNESCO in Paris between 1973 and 1975, and director of culture and arts at the University of Technology in Baghdad.

 She left Iraq in 1978 and lived most of her exile in San Diego, United States after emigrating during the time of Saddam Hussein.
 Her sister, Shafia Abbas Amara, also emigrated to San Diego.

 Together with her sister Shafia Abbas Amara, she published a magazine called Mandaee in the United States, which was mostly in Arabic but also partially in English.

 Lamia Abbas wrote poetry in both classical and free verse styles, and in both standard and Iraqi Arabic.
 She tended to focus on the lives of ordinary people, exploring themes of "romance, nature, and freedom" while "denouncing crime and dictatorship" and criticizing women's repression in Iraq.
 However, her work did not deal with explicit political themes.
 She was awarded the National Order of the Cedar by the Lebanese state for her work.
 (Note: She did not receive the award personally, due to the Lebanese Civil War.)